dougeby/IntuneDocs/InTuneDocs/EndUser/enroll-your-device-in-intune-windows.md

 # Enroll your Windows device in Intune

 If your company or school uses Microsoft Intune, you can enroll your Windows device to get access to company email, files, and other resources.
-Enrolling your devices enables your organization to keep corporate data secure.
+When you enroll your devices, your organization can keep corporate data secure.
 To learn more about enrollment, see [What happens if you install the Company Portal app and enroll your device in Intune?](what-happens-if-you-install-the-company-portal-app-and-enroll-your-device-in-intune-windows.md) and [What your IT administrator can and can't see on your device](what-can-your-it-administrator-see-when-you-enroll-your-device-in-intune-windows.md).

-To enroll, use the link that corresponds to the device you are using:
+To enroll, use the link that corresponds to the device that you are using: